-Maria Flynn at Ballymakenny Farm in Ireland is one remarkable lady – and so are the marvelous heritage and specialty potato varieties that she grows at the Ballymakenny, which are marketed to high end restaurants in Ireland.
-Beautifully coloured creations they are; filled with the best nutritional value that only potatoes can offer.
+Maria Flynn at Ballymakenny Farm in Ireland is one remarkable lady – and so are the marvelous heritage and specialty potato varieties that she grows at Ballymakenny farm.
+The potatoes are marketed to high end restaurants in Ireland.
+Beautifully coloured creations they are – filled with the best nutritional value that only potatoes can offer.
 Where else can one go to find these, but to Ireland?

-From humble beginnings just a few years back, the heritage and specialty potatoes grown at Ballymakenny Farm are today some of the most sought-after potatoes by high-end chefs and restaurateurs in the Irish culinary industry.
+From humble beginnings just a few years back, the heritage and specialty potatoes grown at Ballymakenny Farm are today some of the most sought-after potatoes by high-end chefs and restaurateurs in the Irish culinary industry and beyond.

-Maria’s undeterred commitment, dedicated work, and the honest passion that she devotes to her potato variety operation are paying off royally, day by day… Maria’s “happy place” eventually became her “happy business”.
+Her undeterred commitment, dedicated and hard work, and the honest passion that she devotes to her potato variety operation are paying off royally today, day after day.
+Maria’s “happy place” eventually turned out to become her “happy business”…

 A passion for coloured varieties

 Talking with passion about the various coloured varieties that are produced on Ballymakenny Farm, Maria told The Taste, an Irish culinary website: “Our flagship product, Violetta, will always hold a special place in my heart.
 It is a lovely, colourful, great tasting potato.

 The potato seed planted at Ballymakenny Farm is sourced from Skea Potatoes in Scotland.
 The colour is ingrained in the seed and it is produced by a naturally occuring anthocyanin – the same one that naturally occurs in beetroot.

 “And because of the natural purple of the Violetta, it is high in antioxidants,” Maria told us.